 The aim of this document is to provide the necessary information, to evaluate passenger's capability to travel by (military) flight.
 If the passenger is accepted, this information will permit application of the necessary measures to ensure the passenger's safety, welfare and comfort.
-It is mandatory that the physician in charge of the passenger answers all questions in this document in full.
+It is mandatory that the physician in charge of the passenger answers all questions in this document in full

-As a reminder, cabin attendants are not authorised to give special assistance to particular passengers, to the detriment of their other duties and/or service to other passengers.
-They are trained only in first aid, and are not permitted to give medication or to administer any injections.
+As a reminder, cabin attendants are NOT authorised to give special assistance to particular passengers, to the detriment of their other duties and/or service to other passengers.
+They are trained only in FIRST AID, and are NOT PERMITTED to give medication or to administer any injections.

-Le formulaire comprend 3 parties.
 This document contains 3 parts:

-- La partie 1 est réservée au médecin traitant; Part 1 is only for the passenger's treating physician - La partie 2 est réservée au passager (déclaration de responsabilité); Part 2 is only for the passenger (declaration of responsibility) - La partie 3 est réservée au médecin militaire qualifié en médecine aéronautique.
-Part 3 is only for the military validating flight surgeon.
+- Part 1 is only for the passenger's treating physician - · Part 2 is only for the passenger (declaration of responsibility) - · Part 3 is only for the military validating flight surgeon.

-Mode d'emploi / How to use this document :
+How to use this document: